msimms/OpenWorkoutWeb/README.md

 ### 0.40
 * Bug fixes and performance optimizations.

+### 0.41
+* Project renamed.
+* Bug fixes and performance optimizations.
+* Temperature data is now shown.
+* Pool swimming workouts can now be imported.

 ## Tech
 This software uses several other source projects to work properly: